ietf-wg-acme/acme/draft-ietf-acme-acme.md

 Binary fields in the JSON objects used by ACME are encoded using base64url encoding described in {{!RFC4648}} Section 5, according to the profile specified in JSON Web Signature {{!RFC7515}} Section 2.
 This encoding uses a URL safe character set.
 Trailing '=' characters MUST be stripped.
+Encoded values that include trailing '=' characters MUST be rejected as improperly encoded.

 ## Request Authentication